clovenski/project-whiteboard/README.md

 Closing the main window currently does not check if you have any unsaved changes, so be cautious when doing so as you will lose those changes.

 ## Examples

+An example of a published project can be seen [here](https://clovenski.github.io/project-whiteboard/)

 ![](/assets/ex_1.JPG)